 Low-cost investment portfolios tailored to your individual needs and goals.
 You do not need to sell your existing investments to work with us.

 We recognize that not all investors are well-served by model portfolios, which is why we offer Customized Investment Portfolio options.
-This can be especially helpful for someone who already has a sensible portfolio of low-cost mutual funds and ETFs from Vanguard or Dimensional Fund Advisors where it would be costly from a tax standpoint (i.e., significant embedded capital gains) to transition it into one of our highly diversified portfolios.
+This can be especially helpful for someone who already has a sensible portfolio of low-cost mutual funds and ETFs from iShares, Fidelity, Schwab,Vanguard, or Dimensional where it would be costly from a tax standpoint (i.e., significant embedded capital gains) to transition it into one of our highly diversified portfolios.
 Our customized portfolios give investors the opportunity to immediately reduce their advisory fees while retaining their existing asset allocation and investments.

-The Importance of a Customized Investment Policy Statement
+The Importance of a Personalized Investment Policy Statement

 Do you see a pattern in the chart below?
 Neither do we.

 As the chart below indicates, performance from year-to-year is completely unpredictable.
 This, in a nutshell, is why Clarity Capital Advisors advocates owning all the asset classes that are worth owning, and for each of those asset classes, our clients own a wide range of securities.